snada/streets-are-dangerous/README.md

 Eventually, Windows Phone 7 was dropped by Microsoft not long after I started working on new features.
 SDK changed a lot after WP8 upgrade, XNA support was abandoned, with better and supported apps incoming.
 And...
 I kinda gave up.

+Why cardboard?
+It gave me the "right" excuse for having the very simple 3D models you see in the game, as I'm no expert in that field.
-Also, why cardboard?
-I just had plenty in my house.
-And in the end, looked cool!
+Also, I just had plenty in my house, and in the end, looked cool!

 ### <a name="description"></a> Description